About Me

 After wrapping my head around some of the most interesting problem areas facing the economy I wanted my next role to be someplace where I could start bringing forth the changes in the economic system I identified.

 EY Foundry is the corporate venturing unit at EY dedicated to making new digital businesses.
-They place an incredible emphasis on the business strategy before building products which has been an incredible learning experience.
+I focused more on finding market gaps than innovation.

 I’m a huge proponent of learning skills on the job.
 It's the best way to learn and it shouldn't take a fancy degree to be given a chance for success.